 All cases show significant speed improvements for TCS compared with the TRNSYS version.
-The exceptional performance improvements for the empirical and generic solar models are due to the fact that the TRNSYS version spends most of the time reading and writing files on disk, while in the TCS system the inputs are set programmatically and outputs at each time step are extracted directly.
+The extreme performance improvements for the empirical and generic solar models are due to the fact that the TRNSYS version spends most of the time reading and writing files on disk, while in the TCS system the inputs are set programmatically and outputs at each time step are extracted directly.
 Thus, a significant amount of overhead unrelated to actual calculation has been removed.
 Additionally, the models are relatively simple and do not require significant iteration at each time step for convergence; the calculations are essentially “straight through” at each time step from inputs to outputs.
 However, the physical trough model requires iteration of the solver kernel at each time step, and thus the performance difference relative to the TRNSYS version is not as large, though still significant.

 Conclusions

-A high performance transient time series solver framework (TCS) has been implemented in C++ and tested against TRNSYS, the current simulation engine for CSP models in the System Advisor Model (SAM).
-Equivalent model implementations for three CSP system models show very low root mean square deviations between the two simulation frameworks, yet the TCS version provides a significant reduction in computation time the same model.
-Future implementation in SAM will leverage the multi-threading parallelization potential of the TCS kernel, and will consequently greatly reduce simulation times for large parametric scenario analysis, as well as enable the use of CSP simulation engines on a variety of platforms including Linux, Mac OS X, web servers, and others.
+A high performance transient time series solver framework (TCS) for SAM has been implemented in C++ and tested against TRNSYS, the current simulation engine for CSP models in SAM.
+Equivalent model implementations for three CSP system models show very low root mean square deviations between the two simulation frameworks, yet the TCS version provides a significant reduction in computation time for the same model.
+Future implementations in SAM will leverage the multi-threading parallelization potential of the TCS kernel, and will consequently greatly reduce simulation times for large parametric scenario analysis, as well as enable the use of CSP simulation engines on a variety of platforms including Linux, Mac OS X, web servers, and others.
+This new framework will also enable distribution of the CSP models within the SAM Software Development Kit (SDK) which currently only includes PV, Wind and Geothermal technologies.
+TCS will be used by NREL to continue to augment SAM with new and emerging CSP technologies.

 Acknowledgements